Traditional pledging of collateral

 - Certificates of deposit – The account holder's certificates of deposit are automatically included in the drawing right for intraday credit in Danish kroner.

-- Automatic collateralisation – Account holders may pledge securities deposited in one or several custody accounts at VP, typically trading accounts, as collateral for intraday credit in Danish kroner.
-For more information, see "Terms and Conditions for a Collateral Rights Account at Danmarks Nationalbank", which are part of Danmarks Nationalbank's Terms and Conditions for accounts.
+- Collateral Rights Account: Account holders may pledge securities deposited in one or several custody accounts at VP Securities A/S, typically trading accounts, as collateral for intraday credit in Danish kroner.
+For more information, see "Terms and Conditions for a Collateral Rights Account at Danmarks Nationalbank", which are part of Danmarks Nationalbank's Terms and Conditions for accounts (only available in Danish at the moment).

 - Scandinavian Cash Pool – Liquidity in one Scandinavian central bank may be pledged as collateral for intraday credit in another Scandinavian central bank.